-Electrolyte powders can be keto-friendly when they're sugar-free (LMNT-style) and used to cover real sweat/sodium needs.
+A keto electrolyte mix (LMNT-style) is just minerals—keto-friendly with 0g net carbs per 100g (≈0g per packet)—and great for covering real sweat/sodium needs.
 But many popular formulas (Liquid I.V.-style) include added sugar or maltodextrin, which can add meaningful carbs and knock you out of ketosis.
 Rule of thumb: choose 0g-sugar mixes for daily keto use; save carb-containing packets for high-output training days only (if they fit your macros).

 Is Electrolyte Powder Keto?
 (LMNT vs Liquid I.V.)